Jeep Wrangler SUV review

 Both the Wrangler’s diesel and petrol engines have been ‘downsized’, with the old 3.6-litre V6 making way for a new 2.0-litre four-cylinder petrol that’s designed and made in Italy rather than North America.

-Every Wrangler costs £150 in annual road tax because it costs more than £40,000 (including options), it incurs a surcharge of £325 in years two to six, for a £475 bill during this period.
+Every Wrangler costs £150 in annual road tax and because it costs more than £40,000 (including options), it incurs a surcharge of £325 in years two to six, for a £475 bill during this period.

 Like all Jeeps, the Wrangler comes with a five-year/75,000-mile warranty.
 It’s part of a campaign called ‘5-3-5’, so named because customers get a five-year warranty, a three-year servicing programme and five years of roadside assistance.
 This gives the Jeep’s warranty an edge over the three years offered for rivals from Volkswagen, Audi, BMW and Mercedes.
 Hyundai matches Jeep’s five-year warranty (but with no mileage cap) and Kia provides an industry-leading seven years of cover.